Jesug/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12.Script that takes a list of words as input and prints only words that appear exactly once 13.Script that takes a list of words as input and prints only words that appear exactly once 14.Script that display lines containing the pattern “root” from the file /etc/passwd
+12.Script that takes a list of words as input and prints only words that appear exactly once 13.Script that takes a list of words as input and prints only words that appear exactly once 14.Script that display lines containing the pattern “root” from the file /etc/passwd 15.Script that display the number of lines that contain the pattern “bin” in the file /etc/passwd